Niagara Frontier Transportation Authority: Light rail and rapid transit

 Buffalo's first street railway began operations in 1832 with horse car routes on Pearl Street and Terrace operating to the Canada Ferry terminal.
 In 1860, the Buffalo Street Railway Company was established.
 Electric streetcars began operating in Buffalo in 1889 and the last horse car retired in 1894.
 In Niagara Falls, the first electric cars began in 1883, In 1902, the International Railway Company was created from the merger of the Buffalo's first street railway operator and Buffalo Street Railway Company.
 The trolley service ended in 1950 and would not resume until construction of the present LRT began in 1979, opening on May 20, 1985.
-As of February 18, 2013, there are 13 stations on the 6.4-mile (10.3-km) Metro Rail line, with five above-ground and eight underground: Erie Canal Harbor, Merchants Insurance @ Seneca, Church, Evans Bank @ Lafayette Square, Fountain Plaza, Allen/Medical Campus, Summer-Best, Utica, Delavan/Canisius College, Humboldt-Hospital, Amherst Street, LaSalle and University.
-Prior to that date, there were 14 stations on the Metro Rail line, including six above-ground, as Theater was included in the count.
-An additional station, Special Events, sits just south of the Erie Canal Harbor Station and allows passengers a shorter walk to the KeyBank Center.
-This station is only served during major events, such as hockey, concerts and sports related functions, such as WWE pay-per-views.
+As of February 18, 2013, there are 13 stations on the 6.4-mile (10.3-km) Metro Rail line, with five above-ground and eight underground.

 Future plans for the Metro Rail

 The Citizens Regional Transit Corporation (CRTC) has continuously lobbied local and state politicians to provide funding or support for extensions to the one-line system.
 A proposed Airport Corridor line follows the Division Street area, cutting through to the old New York Central Terminal around Jefferson Avenue, following old track bed through the CSX line between Walden and Broadway to Thruway Plaza, Walden Galleria Mall and Buffalo-Niagara International Airport.
 A proposed Tonawanda Corridor line follows the old Erie RR right-of-way (ROW) from LaSalle Station through to the Town and City of Tonawanda and the City of North Tonawanda.
 This line would have a number of branches: one operating through North Buffalo to Elmwood (known as the North Buffalo Branch) to Niagara Falls following the old New York Central Railroad's "Beeliner" service (known as the Niagara River Corridor) and to the North Campus of the university at Buffalo, using abandoned railroad right-of-ways (known as the Youngmann Branch).
 The extension to North Campus is currently undergoing a study by the local government, having secured funding in recent years.
 In addition, local officials are considering redeveloping the NFTA Rail Maintenance Yard into a multi-modal transportation center.